acsaeng/kaggle-titanic-ml-competition/ProjectProposal.md

 ## 1. Why?: Question/Topic being Investigated (1 pt)

 Kaggle is one of the best known sources in the data science and machine learning community for publishing/accessing datasets, collaborating with other practitioners, and hosting competitions.
-As such, I believe that the most beneficial way to improve my machine learning knowledge is to enter a machine learning competition.
+As such, I believe that the most beneficial way to improve my machine learning knowledge at this point is to enter into a machine learning competition.

 Many online forums recommend Kaggle's Titanic Machine Learning Competition as one of the best starting points for users entering their first competition.
 Therefore, I have decided to enter this competition and apply what I have learned in this class to build a robust machine learning model as part of this project.